Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

 \subsection{Strings at finite temperature}

-In the Standard Cosmological Model (see for example \cite{Weinberg}), at very early times the Universe was in a very hot state.
-Close to the Planck time this temperature could be of the order of the Planck mass.
-Thus it seems reasonable to think that if String Theory is a theory of Quantum Gravity, it should have a lot to say about the very early Universe \cite{EAlvarez-cosm,Tye,Brandenberger-Vafa,Tseylin-Vafa}.
-A first step in this direction is to study the thermal properties of strings.
-This is what we do in this section.
-As we will see later, modular invariance also plays a r\^{o}le in determining the structure of the string free energy.
+A basic prediction of the cosmological standard model (see, for example, ref.~\cite{Weinberg}) is that at very early times the universe was in a very hot state.
+Close to the Planck time its temperature should be of the order of the Planck mass so, if string theory is a correct theory of quantum gravity, it should have a lot to say about the very early universe~\cite{EAlvarez-cosm,Tye,Brandenberger-Vafa,Tseytlin-Vafa}.
+Thus, a first step towards string cosmology is to study the thermal properties of strings, the aim of the present section.

-When studying (critical) strings at finite temperature we meet two properties which are typically ``stringy''.
-The first one is the fact that for every string theory there is a temperature at which the canonical partition function diverges.
-The presence of this temperature, called the Hagedorn temperature \cite{Hagedorn}, is due to the fact that the number of states for a given mass in any critical string theory grows exponentially with the mass.
-For example, in the bosonic string the asymptotic density of states with mass $m$ is given by
+When studying (critical) strings at finite temperature we are faced with two ``stringy''.
+The first one is that for every string theory there is a temperature where the canonical partition function diverges, the Hagedorn temperature \cite{Hagedorn}.
+This is a consequence of the fact that in any critical string theory the number of states for a given mass grows exponentially with the mass.
+In the bosonic string, for example, the asymptotic density of states for large~$m$ is given by

-The canonical partition function $Z(\beta)$ is defined as the Laplace transform of the density of states ($\beta=1/T$)
+The canonical partition function~$Z(\beta)$ is defined as the Laplace transform of the density of states~($\beta=1/T$)